spolu/settle/site/content/posts/settle-introduction.md

 -stan

-[0] That's the great thing about personal projects, it's OK to invest time and build stuff on a hunch!
+[0] That's what's great about personal projects, it's OK to invest time and work on a hunch!

 [1] See the [Mint documentation](/documentation).
-In particular, the protocol is safe in the sense that there is no double-spend but users can loose money if they trust malicious users.
+In particular, the protocol is safe in the sense that there is no double-spend (but users can loose up to the amount of trust they place in malicious users).

 [2] Skipping a few steps and notions, but for reference, the exact commitment (ensuring safety) that a mint is doing on behalf of its user when accepting to